IELTS Listening Module

 Duration of the IELTS Listening Module

-IELTS Listening module is conducted on the same day as the Reading and Writing modules of IELTS.
+Listening module of IELTS is conducted on the same day as the Reading and Writing modules of the test.
 It is of 30 minutes duration with extra 10 minutes given to copy down your answers on the answer sheet.
 You will be given a break during each of the Sections 1, 2 and 3 to allow you to have a look at the following questions during which, you can also take the break to check your answers after each section.
 However, there is no break given for Section 4.

 Types of Questions Asked During IELTS Listening Module

-IELTS Listening module is divided into four sections with 10 questions in each section.
+Listening section is divided into four sections with 10 questions in each section.
 In Section 1 and 2 you will have questions dealing with social situations and Section 3 and 4 will be focussing on educational and training situations.
-In Section 1 and 3 you will hear a conversation between two speakers and in Section 2 and 4 there will be a monologue such as a speech about local facilities or academics etc. You will be asked a variety of questions in the IELTS Listening module such as multiple-choice, matching, plan/diagram/map, diagram labelling, sentence completion etc.
+In Section 1 and 3 you will hear a conversation between two speakers and in Section 2 and 4 there will be a monologue such as a speech about local facilities or academics etc. You will be asked a variety of questions in the Listening test such as multiple-choice, matching, plan/diagram/map, diagram labelling, sentence completion etc.

 How to Prepare for IELTS Listening Module